View this page as a pdf

 - A letter of recommendation from a physician and from the pre-professional committee or if such a committee does not exist, three letters of evaluation (two from science professors and one from a non-science professor) are necessary.
 (If the applicant has been out of school for at least two years, and his/her professors are no longer available, the applicant should contact the admissions counselor.)

 Upon NSU's receipt of the AACOMAS application, NSU-COM will forward an online secondary application to the student.
-The applicant must submit a completed secondary application and a nonrefundable application fee of $50 no later than March 1st in order to be considered for admissions.
+The applicant must submit a completed secondary application and a nonrefundable application fee of $50 no later than March 1st in order to be considered for admission.
 First-year class matriculants' selection factors:

 The Committee on Admissions recommends applicants to the dean based on demonstrated academic excellence, leadership, compassion, and commitment to the osteopathic medical profession.